keitaronishijima/custom_yolov4/README.md

-# Customized YOLO version 4 to detect emergency vehicles
+# Customized YOLO version 4 to detect emergency vehicles and objects

 ## Description